pulinagrawal/Obsidian-Sync-Alternative/README.md

 > Setup access to your git repo using your method of liking (personal token, ssh key, etc.).
 Make sure you are able to push and pull your repo.

-> Create a .sh file with the following lines.
+> Create a sync.sh file with the following lines.

 ```